ibm-cloud-docs/gateway-appliance/order-byoa.md

 # Ordering a Bring Your Own Gateway Appliance
 {: #order-byoa}

-IBM Cloud™ Gateway 1G and 10G offerings include the Virtual Router Appliance and Juniper vSRX.
+ {{site.data.keyword.cloud}} Gateway 1G and 10G offerings include the Virtual Router Appliance and Juniper vSRX.
 You can also deploy a third Gateway solution with no operating system installed.
 This solution provides the same 1G and 10G hardware, as well as the same networking, but provides you the flexibility to install a custom operating system and Gateway software stack (such as F5 or Palo Alto).
+ {: shortdesc}

 You can use the information in this topic to order a Gateway Appliance with the Bring Your Own Appliance (BYOA) option.